convexengineering/robust/README.md

 # Robust is a tool for manipulating geometric and signomial programs under uncertainty. four different formulations of approximate robust geometric programming are implemented.

-# This repository has supplies tools that can test your design given different formulations and uncertainty sets.
+# This repository has tools that can test your design given different formulations and uncertainty sets.